Platypus2022/Portfolio_Project_1/README.md

 I tried it with Safari for Windows 10 but the page would not load and gave no errors.

-I also tried ot on my tablet (Lenovo) and smartphone (Samsung SM-G950F), both Android devices, and the responsive design worked.
+I also tried it on my tablet (Lenovo) and smartphone (Samsung SM-G950F), both Android devices, and the responsive design worked.

 ### Validator Testing

 - HTML
-  - Initially, errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fplatypus2022.github.io%2FPortfolio_Project_1%2F).
-These had to do with caching the background images, which I tried as a suggestion of Lighthouse to improve performance;  and providing alts for images used in the background, which apparently is not allowed.
+  - Tested and found good with [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fplatypus2022.github.io%2FPortfolio_Project_1%2F).

 - CSS
-  - Initially, about 3 parsing errors were found by [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fplatypus2022.github.io%2FPortfolio_Project_1&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en).
-These were subsequentally removed.
+  - Tested and found good with [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fplatypus2022.github.io%2FPortfolio_Project_1%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en).